 Geography and statistics are implicitly interconnected in a conceptual sense.
-Demographics (population, education, health, labor), economics (trade, tourism, sales, salaries, etc.) and environmental information (ecosystems, climate, water quality, traffic, etc.) are all associated with a geographic location or region, e.g., municipality, postal district, country.
+Demographics (population, education, health, labour), economic (trade, tourism, sales, salaries, etc.) and environmental information (ecosystems, climate, water quality, traffic, etc.) are all associated with a geographic location, municipality, country and region.

-However, geography and statistics are frequently disconnected at logical and physical database implementation levels.
-This is partly because geospatial technologies are only used to a limited extent by some National Statistical Organizations (NSOs) and mostly for census-related work, but also because geospatial data and statistics are managed in separate organizational structures.
+However, geography and statistics are typically disconnected at logical and physical database implementation levels.
+This is partly because geospatial technologies are only used to a limited extent by National Statistical Organizations (NSOs) and generally only for census-related work, but also because geospatial data and statistics are managed in separate organizational structures.